lamhq/tech-notes/pages/devops/aws/4-storage/2-object-storage/1-overview.md

 ## Versioning

+You can use Amazon S3 versioning feature to track changes to your objects over time.

 If you enable versioning for a bucket, Amazon S3 automatically generates a unique version ID for the object being stored.

 In one bucket, you can have two objects with the same key, but different version IDs, such as `employeephoto.gif` (version `111111`) and `employeephoto.gif` (version `121212`).